 You are not obliged to provide us with equality and diversity monitoring data, and any data you do provide is strictly anonymous.

 What is the source of your data

-We are only collecting data provided by you.
-We are not collecting data about you from any other sources.
+We only collect data provided by you.
+We do not collect data about you from any other sources.